Nelson Van Denburg & Campbell Wealth Management Group LLC Sells 319 Shares of Alibaba Group Holding Limited (NYSE:BABA)

 Wall Street Analyst Weigh In

-BABA has been the subject of several analyst reports.
-Loop Capital increased their target price on Alibaba Group from $130.00 to $135.00 in a report on Tuesday, June 20th.
-Benchmark restated a “buy” rating and set a $180.00 target price on shares of Alibaba Group in a report on Friday, August 11th.
-Bank of America increased their target price on Alibaba Group from $137.00 to $142.00 and gave the company a “buy” rating in a report on Friday, August 11th.
-Sanford C. Bernstein increased their target price on Alibaba Group from $98.00 to $100.00 and gave the company a “market perform” rating in a report on Friday, August 11th.
-Finally, Mizuho dropped their target price on Alibaba Group from $155.00 to $145.00 in a report on Tuesday, May 9th.
-Two investment analysts have rated the stock with a hold rating, thirteen have given a buy rating and one has issued a strong buy rating to the company’s stock.
-According to MarketBeat.com, Alibaba Group presently has an average rating of “Moderate Buy” and a consensus price target of $138.64.
+Several brokerages have issued reports on BABA.
+StockNews.com lowered Alibaba Group from a “buy” rating to a “hold” rating in a research note on Tuesday.
+Bank of America boosted their target price on Alibaba Group from $137.00 to $142.00 and gave the company a “buy” rating in a research note on Friday, August 11th.
+HSBC boosted their price objective on Alibaba Group from $131.00 to $142.00 in a research note on Sunday, August 13th.
+DZ Bank upgraded Alibaba Group from a “hold” rating to a “buy” rating and set a $120.00 price objective on the stock in a research note on Friday, August 11th.
+Finally, Mizuho decreased their price objective on Alibaba Group from $155.00 to $145.00 in a research note on Tuesday, May 9th.
+Two equities research analysts have rated the stock with a hold rating, thirteen have issued a buy rating and one has issued a strong buy rating to the company’s stock.
+According to data from MarketBeat, the stock currently has an average rating of “Moderate Buy” and an average target price of $138.64.

 Alibaba Group Holding Limited, through its subsidiaries, provides technology infrastructure and marketing reach to help merchants, brands, retailers, and other businesses to engage with their users and customers in the People's Republic of China and internationally.
 The company operates through seven segments: China Commerce, International Commerce, Local Consumer Services, Cainiao, Cloud, Digital Media and Entertainment, and Innovation Initiatives and Others.